Why Choose An SRA Regulated Immigration Law Firm?

 Assessment of character and suitability

 Solicitors must satisfy a strict set of criteria relating to satisfactory character and suitability.
-To do so, the SRA must be confident that its members are (and remain) of "good character", suitable for the role they are undertaking, that they will "protect the public and the public interest; and maintain public trust and confidence in the solicitors' profession and in legal services provided by authorised persons".
+To do so, the SRA must be confident that its members are (and remain) of "good character", suitable for the role they are undertaking, that they will "protect the public and the public interest; and maintain public trust and confidence in the solicitors' profession and in legal services provided by authorized persons".
 This set of rules also deals with individuals applying to be SRA members who have a criminal record or have been found to have acted in a manner which is dishonest, violent, threatening or harassing, where there is evidence of discrimination against others, in addition to financial dishonesty, bankruptcy, a history of unsatisfactory management of finances, and possession proceedings.

-The main aims of the SRA are to "set, promote and secure in the public interest, standards of behaviour and professional performance necessary to ensure clients receive a good standard of service and the rule of law is upheld".
+The main aims of the SRA are to "set, promote and secure in the public interest, standards of behavior and professional performance necessary to ensure clients receive a good standard of service and the rule of law is upheld".

-As such, the SRA is highly revered domestically and globally as a legal regulatory organisation.
+As such, the SRA is highly revered domestically and globally as a legal regulatory organization.
 In part, this is due to the effectiveness of their ongoing supervisory and disciplinary process, which exists to take action where there is any concern regarding a regulated law firm or an individual working within it.
-The SRA receive complaints in a variety of ways, including self-reports, other employees, other firms, clients, law enforcement agencies, the courts, the Legal Ombudsman, and other regulatory bodies.
+The SRA receives complaints in a variety of ways, including self-reports, other employees, other firms, clients, law enforcement agencies, the courts, the Legal Ombudsman, and other regulatory bodies.

 Any breach of a principle or rule will be taken seriously, and if deemed serious enough will be investigated further, whether by an individual lawyer or by a law firm.
 If there is evidence that a serious breach has occurred, the case may then be referred to the Solicitors Disciplinary Tribunal (SDT).

-Anyone looking to the engage the services of immigration Solicitors can be assured that by choosing an SRA regulated immigration law firm, they will benefit from the full weight of checks and balances applied to all other parts of the law industry.
-By choosing carefully at this stage, you will give yourself and your family the best chance of being granted immigration approval; take your time and choose wisely.
+Anyone looking to engage the services of immigration Solicitors can be assured that by choosing an SRA regulated immigration law firm, they will benefit from the full weight of checks and balances applied to all other parts of the law industry.
+By choosing carefully at this stage, you will give yourself and your family the best chance of being granted immigration approval; take your time, and choose wisely.